 email@example.com | (352) 273-5832

 Bailey Hillman proudly serves as the business manager for Wilmot Gardens at the University of Florida.
-After graduating from the University of North Carolina at Charlotte with a bachelor’s degree in studio art, she returned to her hometown of Gainesville, Florida.
-In addition to her work at Wilmot Gardens, she and her partner operate their family-owned landscaping business, Naturally Green Landscape Design, in the Gainesville area.
-Bailey is also a registered yoga instructor, holding an RYT200 designation.
+Bailey has a bachelor’s degree from the University of North Carolina at Charlotte and is also a registered yoga instructor, holding an RYT200 designation.
 As an avid hiker, lover of the outdoors and artist, Bailey believes strongly in the connection between nature and well-being and finds fulfillment in her work at Wilmot Gardens.